jboss-developer/jboss-eap-quickstarts/deltaspike-helloworld-jms/README.md

 Technologies: JMS, CDI, DeltaSpike
 Summary: Demonstrates a JMS client using DeltaSpike configuration properties Target Product: WFK
+Product Versions: EAP 6.1, EAP 6.2, WFK 2.4
 Source: <https://github.com/jboss-developer/jboss-wfk-quickstarts/>

 What is it?
 -----------

-This quickstart demonstrates the use of  JMS clients with JBoss Enterprise Application Platform 6 or JBoss AS 7 using DeltaSpike configuration properties.
+This quickstart demonstrates the use of  JMS clients with Red Hat JBoss Enterprise Application Platform 6.1 or later using DeltaSpike configuration properties.

 It contains the following:

-1. A message producer that sends messages to a JMS destination deployed to a JBoss Enterprise Application Platform 6 or JBoss AS 7 server.
+1. A message producer that sends messages to a JMS destination deployed to a Red Hat JBoss Enterprise Application Platform 6.1 or later server.

-2. A message consumer that receives message from a JMS destination deployed to a JBoss Enterprise Application Platform 6 or JBoss AS 7 server.
+2. A message consumer that receives message from a JMS destination deployed to a Red Hat JBoss Enterprise Application Platform 6.1 or later server.

 System requirements
 -------------------

-All you need to build this project is Java 6.0 (Java SDK 1.6) or better, Maven 3.0 or better.

-The application this project produces is designed to be run on JBoss Enterprise Application Platform 6 or JBoss AS 7.
+The application this project produces is designed to be run on Red Hat JBoss Enterprise Application Platform (EAP) 6.1 or later with the  Red Hat JBoss Web Framework Kit (WFK) 2.4.

+All you need to build this project is Java 6.0 (Java SDK 1.6) or later, Maven 3.0 or later.

 Configure Maven
 ---------------